MassiveMassimo/portfolio-astro/README.md

 ## Deployment

-`pnpm build` produces a static site in `dist/` suitable for static hosting (Netlify, Vercel static, GitHub Pages, etc.).
+`bun build` produces a static site in `dist/` suitable for static hosting (Netlify, Vercel static, GitHub Pages, etc.).
 If you add SSR features, install the appropriate Astro adapter and note any new build/deploy steps.